microsoft/botbuilder-tools/packages/LGgen/LGgen/README.md

 #  README

-LGgen is a tool for generating strongly typed C# and typescript class file from a LG file.
+LGgen is a tool for generating strongly typed C# and typescript class file from a LG file or a folder.

 ## Usage